orskoven/GRC/README.md

 Prior to WannaCry.
 Management has created a incident management plan accoriding to Clause 5.24 Incident Management Procedures, which the designated teams follws:

-- [x] Is it a information security event?
+- [x] Is it an information security event?
 - [ ] Has the event been monitoried, detected, classified, analysed and reported (human/automatic)
 - [ ] Has the event been reported, escalated correctly to the end?
 - [ ] Has crisis management been activated accordingly?